40 Eridani

 40 Eridani is a triple star system in the constellation of Eridanus, abbreviated 40 Eri.
 It has the Bayer designation Omicron2 Eridani, which is Latinized from ο2 Eridani and abbreviated Omicron2 Eri or ο2 Eri.
 Based on parallax measurements taken by the Gaia mission, it is about 16.3 light-years from the Sun.

 The primary star of the system, designated 40 Eridani A and named Keid, is easily visible to the naked eye.
 It is orbited by a binary pair whose two components are designated 40 Eridani B and C, and which were discovered on January 31, 1783, by William Herschel.
 It was again observed by Friedrich Struve in 1825 and by Otto Struve in 1851.

 In 1910, it was discovered that although component B was a faint star, it was white in color.
 This meant that it had to be a small star; in fact it was a white dwarf, the first discovered.
-Although it is neither the closest white dwarf, nor the brightest in the night sky, it is by far the easiest to observe; it is nearly three magnitudes brighter than Van Maanen's Star, the nearest solitary white dwarf, and unlike the companions of Procyon and Sirius it is not swamped in the glare of a much brighter primary.
+Although it is neither the closest white dwarf, nor the brightest in the night sky, it is by far the easiest to observe; it is nearly three magnitudes brighter than Van Maanen's Star, the nearest solitary white dwarf, and unlike the companions of Procyon and Sirius it is not outshone by the glare of a much brighter primary.

 Nomenclature

-40 Eridani is the system's Flamsteed designation and ο² Eridani (Latinised to Omicron2 Eridani) its Bayer designation.
+40 Eridani is the system's Flamsteed designation and ο2 Eridani (Latinised to Omicron2 Eridani) its Bayer designation.
 The designations of the sub-components – 40 Eridani A, B and C – derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).
 40 Eridani C also bears the variable star designation DY Eridani.